Xceptance/xlt-documentation/content/en/load-testing/Manual/040-installation.md

 -   CPU at 1.5GHz or higher
 -   1.0 GB RAM
--   1.0 GB available in the hard disk (default installation requires about 150 MB but test results might need additional capacity)
+-   1.0 GB available in the hard disk (default installation requires about 150 MB, but test results might need additional capacity)

 ### Software